jagregory/abrash-zen-of-asm/src/chapter-07.md

 While it's not always the case, often enough the stack segment pointed to by SS and the default data segment pointed to by DS are one and the same.
 This is true in most high-level language memory models, and is standard for COM programs.

 If DS and SS are the same, the implication is clear: *all* *mod-reg-rm* addressing modes can be used to point to stack frames.
 That's a real advantage if you need to scan stack frame arrays and the like, because SI or DI can be loaded with the array start address and used to address the array without the need for segment override prefixes.
-Similarly, BX could be set to point to a stack frame structure, which could then be accessed by way of `bx+disp` addressing without a segment override.
+Similarly, BX could be set to point to a stack frame structure, which could then be accessed by way of `bx+disp`{.nasm} addressing without a segment override.
 In short, be sure to take advantage of the extra stack frame addressing power that you have at your disposal when SS equals DS.

 ### Use BP as a Normal Register if You Must